techkid6/MCRcon/README.md

 MCRcon
 ======

-Library and CLI for Minecraft's RCON Libraries
+Library and CLI for Minecraft's RCON

 Example Usage
 -------------